-The range will be up to 10 miles.
+The range is up to 10 miles.
 Although this is not as good as Zboard 2, it is better than Boosted, which is around 7 to 8 miles.
-However, it is quite a bit less than Marbel's 16-mile range.
+Still, it is quite a bit less than Marbel's 16-mile range.
 But with the option to swap in a spare battery to double your range to a full 20 miles, Inboard really stands out from the crowd.

 Con Battery range less than 5 miles